 Black Families Are Most At-Risk Of Dying From COVID-19

-Your family member is five-times more likely to die from COVID-19 than a white person.
+The CDC originally reported that your family member is five-times more likely to die from COVID-19 than a white person.
 That rate makes you (an African-American) more at risk for dying from a COVID-19 infection that your child may bring home from school.
 Not only do we have to be worried about children getting this disease but we must be concerned that these same children unwillingly may create their own status as orphans by bringing this deadly disease home to their parents and/or grandparents.

 Employers Must Step Up